 FedEx service guarantee agreements work similarly to those from UPS.
 They actually call their FedEx service guarantee clause, "The Money Back Guarantee."
-That means that if you ship a package with FedEx in the United States, that package comes with a guarantee.
-For example, if I'm shipping a package from here to New York, I want that package delivered tomorrow.
-I'm going to ship that out next day.
-It's guaranteed to get there tomorrow by a certain time.
-But if it doesn't arrive on time, I'm entitled to a refund for the transportation costs of the late package.
+That means that if you ship a package with FedEx in the United States, it should come with a guarantee.
+For example, if I'm shipping a package from Los Angeles to New York, I want that package delivered tomorrow.
+I'm going to ship that out the next day.
+It's guaranteed to get there tomorrow by 10:30AM.
+But if it doesn't arrive on time, I should be entitled to a refund for the transportation costs of the late package.

 Sophisticated Tracking Models

-FedEx has the ability to credit me right away for that shipment.
-The problem is that they don't do that.
+FedEx can credit me right away for that shipment.
 First, they put the onus on me as the shipper to identify that late package.
 Second, I have to contact FedEx and submit or file a delivery refund for the late shipment.
 They don't enforce the FedEx service guarantee themselves.